MCT-TeamProject-CO2/Documentation/Node-Server/API/v1/users/delete.md

 # DELETE users

 This endpoint does not delete users but instead just disables their access rights.
+The user will be notified of this by mail.

 **URL** : `/api/v1/users/`